neifors/codeChanllenge-telegraphStyle/README.md

 ### Challenges

 - Set random colors to every card containing the post data.
 Solved using the Math.random method over an array containing differents colors.
 Everytime you refresh the page, colors are changing.
-- Experienced a few issues at the beggining to get docker-compose.yaml running properly.
+- Experienced a few issues at the beginning to get docker-compose.yaml running properly.

 ## Testing